 Recently a woman sat down at the next table in a restaurant where I had slipped off to do some writing work.
 Out of the corner of my eye, I noticed that she bowed her head for a few seconds before digging into her meal.

-An idea hit me, and a few minutes later, I actually acted on it.
+An idea hit me, and a few minutes later, I acted on it.
 Maybe it was the extra carbs from the pasta I’d just eaten, or maybe it was an impulse born of being in a fresh environment.
 Maybe it was the Holy Spirit.
 Regardless, I opened my mouth and let the words come out.

-I told her I’d seen her pray, and asked her if she was a Christian.
+I told her I’d seen her pray, and asked if she was a Christian.
 She said yes, and I told her I was also.
 Then, I explained I was working on a project, and liked to ask people their ideas on a specific topic.

 I saw the question marks in her eyes as I spoke the query aloud.